 So, here's our very first list of Christmas Gift suggestions.
 Not surprisingly, it's mostly books.
 After all, what better use is there of those long winter nights than to immerse oneself in a good read, perhaps dreaming a little of next summer's travels.
 For our Australian and New Zealand readers: aren't those long summer evenings a perfect time to relax and read, planning a pleasant escape from the Southern hemipshere's next winter!.

 Our Christmas suggestions include many books that have been published in 2013, but also an old favourite as well as a surprise or two!

 PETER SOMMER'S RECOMMENDED READ:

 A History of the World in 12 Maps, by Jerry Brotton, Viking 2013.

 We are all used to seeing maps of the world, but we rarely think about them.
 Ranging from Ptolemy's Geography of the mid-2nd century AD via Mercator's famous 1569 Map of the World, to today's Google Maps, cartographer and historian Jerry Brotton offers a fascinating insight into the history of map-making.
 Twelve excellent reproductions of important historical maps, veritable landmarks in the development of cartography, form the base of this impressive work.
 A deep and rich exploration of how we see the world through maps and how those maps affect the way we see it.

 MICHAEL METCALFE'S RECOMMENDED READ:

 Michael, whose many skills include a specialisation in reading ancient Greek and Latin inscriptions, has lived and worked in both Greece and Italy.
-He has developed our entire programme of escorted tours and cruises in Italy, although his interests reach far beyond that area.
+He has developed our entire programme of tours in Italy, although his interests reach far beyond that area.
 Currently he leads all our Italian tours, and is engaged in setting up additional ones.
 His recommendation is very directly related to one of the many highlights on our Cruising the Amalfi Coast tour, which he will be leading in September 2014.